alban-read/modula-2/README.md

 The design of the XDS compilers separates the front end languages (oberon-2 and modula-2) from the backends

-(x86 and ansi C) there were many backends available commercially; back in the day.
+Backends (included are x86 and ansi C) there were many backends available commercially (x86, m68k, SPARC, PowerPC and VAX); back in the day.

 The XDS compilers are written in modula-2, oberon-2, C and x86 asm.